julien-bulot/Libft/README.md

 * `ft_atoi`: convert a string to an integer;
 * `ft_calloc`: allocate dynamic memory and initialize it to zero;
 * `ft_strdup`: duplicate a string.

+## Additional functions
+* `ft_substr`: Allocates memory and returns a substring from the string.
+The substring starts at an index and has a maximum length.